-- Alternatively, instead of using a string of characters, you can choose a passphrase that is between 16 and 40 characters long, and contains at least three dictionary words separated by at least one special character.
-For example, big#three;fork (14 characters long) and circlefaceglass (no special characters) are invalid passphrases, but @big#three;fork& and circle;face;glass are valid passphrases. - 4.
+- Alternatively, instead of using a string of characters, you can choose a passphrase that contains between 16 through 40 characters, and includes at least three dictionary words separated by at least one special character.
+For example, big#three;fork (contains 14 characters) and circlefaceglass (no special characters) are invalid while @big#three;fork& and circle;face;glass are valid. - 4.
 Enter the new password to log in to the appliance. - 5.
-Type S to proceed with the configuration of the appliance as a Junos Space node with full Junos Space Network Management Platform functionality.
+Type s to proceed with the configuration of the appliance as a Junos Space node with full Junos Space Network Management Platform functionality.
 Every Junos Space installation requires at least one Junos Space node. - 6.
-Select an appropriate option and specify the following details:
+Select IPv4 or IPv6 as the option for IP addresses and specify the following details: - a.
+Enter a new IP address for the interface eth0; for example, 10.10.20.15. - b.
+Enter a subnet mask for the interface eth0; for example, 255.255.255.0.